Edit Template

 Sociology

 Social justice and equality are the key elements to a peaceful and stable society.
 But our world is often plagued by the persistence of centuries-old problems such as racism, poverty, war, oppression, enslavement, political economic underdevelopment, crime, human exploitation, and environmental degradation.
 Sociology is a field of study that analyzes these social problems and phenomena, and how they continue to affect groups and societies.
 It also examines how social issues arise and how they have been addressed.
 Sociology allows us to discuss realistic solutions to these problems and issues, and why or how these options have failed or succeeded.
 Through the understanding of the dynamic relationships between social structure and human behavior, scholars of sociology have provided theories and approaches to explain social issues, social change, and social problems.
+What can you do with a BA in Sociology?
+Employers look for people with the skills that an undergraduate education in sociology provides:

 • As a broad discipline, sociology cuts across many areas of the social sciences.
 Thus, a degree in sociology prepares students for a wide range of career opportunities in public administration, politics, social and health services, criminal justice, business, education, counseling, social research journalism, public relations, and various other needs, especially those that require analytical skills and working with people from all social backgrounds;